Shri Krishna (1993 TV series): Production

 ”The national broadcaster had a limit on the number of episodes it could air in the ’80s, but the ’90s brought about a change in these rules.
-A producer could now make a show for a longer duration.”, commented Kavita Awasthi in The Hindustan’Times.
+A producer could now make a show for a longer duration.”, commented Kavita Awasthi in The Hindustan Times.

+Most of the characters were dubbed by dubbing artists like Deepak Sinha, Pawan Shukla, Shakti Singh, Dilip Sinha, etc.

 Direction

 Shri Krishna was produced by Ramanand Sagar and Prem Sagar under the banner of “Sagar Enterprises” and directed by Ramanand Sagar.
 The series was shot at Vrindavan studio, Umargaon studio and then later at the Sagar Film City, Vadodara.
-It was a massive family effort especially the entire Mahabharata war sequences were shot by multiple camera using multiple creative direction from Sagar Family members.
+It was a massive family effort; especially the entire Mahabharata war sequences were shot by multiple cameras using multiple creative directions from Sagar Family members.